Nord Stream pipelines sabotage: Environmental impact

-The methane emissions from the leaks are equal to a few days of the emissions from regular fossil fuel production.
+The methane emissions from the leaks are equal to a few days of the emissions from regular fossil fuel production, and one third of the daily emissions from agriculture.
 However, the leaks set a record as the single largest discharge of methane, dwarfing all previously known leaks, such as the Aliso Canyon gas leak.

+A weather station in Norway logged an unprecedented 400 parts per billion (ppb) increase from a base level of 1800 ppb.
 Equipment measured no increase in atmospheric methane at Bornholm.
-A weather station in Norway logged an unprecedented 400 parts per billion (ppb) increase from a base level of 1800 ppb.